mtz8302/AOG_SectionControl_ESP32/README.md

 For the outputs use a driver like UDN2981(relais have common GND and UDN does +) or ULN2803 (relais have common + and ULN does GND)

 make shure, that the SSID and password fits to your tractor WIFI

+NO rate control in AOG Ver 4 (not supported by AOG)